BillyKoala/Python-Script-Portfolio/README.md

 - 👋 Hi, I’m Billy Knight
 - 👀 I’m interested in technology, internet, cooking and eating out.
 - 🌱 I’m currently learning Python Programming
-- 💞️ I’m looking to collaborate on any advanced Pythod coding to improve my skill set.
+- 💞️ I’m looking to collaborate on any advanced Python coding techniques to improve my efficiency and Python knowledge.
-- 📫 How to reach me - billy_knight@hotmail.com

 <!---
 Billy Knight's Portfolio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.